-In SOT related experiments, the commonly used sample structure consists of a non-magnetic heavy metal (HM) / ferromagnetic metal (FM) bilayer\cite{Pai2012,Liu2012}, where the HM serves as the source of spin current via the spin Hall effect (SHE)\cite{Sinova2015}, and the FM layer acts as the spin current sink.
-The spin current excites magnetization dynamics as described by the Landau-Lifshitz-Gilbert-Slonczewski (LLGS) equation\cite{Slonczewski1996}.
-HM/FM bilayer structures recently have been used for magnetization switching where the FM layer has perpendicular magnetic anisotropy (PMA) or in-plane magnetic anisotropy (IMA).
-The HM/FM interface acts as a source of SOT that arises from spin polarization generated by SHE and the Rashba effect\cite{Sinova2015,Obata2008} in the HM underlayer with high SOC.\\ The SOT efficiency is limited by use of a single HM layer as the source of spin current in HM/FM bilayers.
-In recent studies\cite{Huang2018,Zheng2019,Skowroski2019}, it is demonstrated theoretically and experimentally that if an ultrathin FM layer is sandwiched between two HM layers, which leads to a trilayer structure HM1/FM/HM2 where top and bottom HM1 and HM2 layers must have opposite spin Hall angles (SHA) such as Ta and Pt.
+In conventional HM/FM bilayers, the SOT efficiency can be limited by use of a single HM layer as the source of spin current.
+To overcome this limitation in recent studies\cite{Huang2018,Zheng2019,Skowroski2019}, it is demonstrated theoretically and experimentally that if an ultrathin FM layer is sandwiched between two HM layers, which leads to a trilayer structure HM1/FM/HM2 where top and bottom HM1 and HM2 layers must have opposite spin Hall angles (SHA) such as Ta and Pt.
 The two HM layers enable spin current injection from both interfaces with identical polarization and enhance the SOT efficiency relative to the bilayer system.
-For example, the SOT efficiency of a W/CoFeB/Pt stack was enhanced by a factor of 1.5 compared to the bilayer W/CoFeB\cite{Skowroski2019,Huang2018}.\\
+For example, the SOT efficiency of a W/CoFeB/Pt stack was enhanced by a factor of 1.5 compared to the bilayer W/CoFeB\cite{Skowroski2019,Huang2018}.